 Alan Shearer hilariously falls off his chair after Gary Lineker forgets World Cup legend Carlos Alberto has been dead for six years

-Alan Shearer fell off his chair in utter hilarity after Gary Lineker temporarily forgot that Carlos Alberto died six years ago.
+Alan Shearer fell off his chair in utter hilarity after Gary Lineker temporarily forgot that Carlos Alberto died.

-Premier League record goalscorer Shearer regularly takes part in the BBC Match of the Day top 10 podcast alongside fellow ex England internationals Lineker and Micah Richards.
+Premier League record goalscorer Shearer used to appear on the BBC Match of the Day top 10 podcast alongside fellow ex England internationals Lineker and Micah Richards.

-After a bit of a hiatus, the trio have returned with a load of World Cup content - picking their top tens on a a whole host of subjects such as the best players, upsets, moments, games, controversies and much more.
+The trio picked their top tens on a whole host of World Cup subjects such as best players, upsets, moments, games, controversies and much more.

-The latest episode saw them debate the World Cup's greatest XI from their lifetime as we count down the days to the first game of the 2022 showpiece.
+One 2022 episode saw them debate the World Cup's greatest XI from their lifetime prior to the showcase event in Qatar that year.

 Carlos Alberto, who was a key member of the Brazil side that won the trophy in 1970 and scored a superb goal in the final, was selected by Shearer for his contributions at right-back.